PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 the current owner size only; the 2,000 threshold in this project applies to ONNX operation-count tiers, not source-file or function length.

+That correction is now implemented in the 675-line raw owner.
+One `ModelIRGraphIndex` replaces the repeated producer/consumer reconstruction and is maintained by indexed input setters plus one batched adapter removal.
+Two independent matches construct and refresh the index exactly once.

+Candidate planning proves unique producers, strict pre-Transpose/nested- Concat/Mul/post-Transpose/Add order, exact internal consumers, private bridge tensors, valid normalized axes, and complete rank-four source, every Concat output, and Mul-output shape/signature metadata.
+Every nested Concat input and axis update, output metadata permutation, QDIM result, Add rewire, and removal is immutable before commit.
+Missing tensors, rank-three sources, short or malformed signatures, malformed axes, duplicate producers, reverse topology, and public aliases now return zero with complete ModelIR equality.

+The Mul constant has a separate immutable ownership plan.
+Scalars and values already broadcastable in NHWC remain unchanged.
+A required NCHW-to-NHWC rotation rejects public inputs and variables, updates a private single-use constant, or creates a deterministic collision-safe clone for unrelated users and public outputs.
+Per-axis QDIM follows the same permutation for the constant, every nested Concat output, and the Mul output.
+The Add-side NHWC channel broadcast is also checked against the planned Mul shape.
+All nineteen former strict xfails are green.
+Explicit one-index, reverse source/adapter order, and duplicate source-producer contracts bring the focused suite to forty-two cases without changing valid statistics, fixed point, pruning, or either production boundary.

 ## Remaining refactoring order

 1. Improve Tier 0-4 layout, transpose, broadcast, shape reconciliation, and